 Because Stephen Hawking, many Physics moons ago, set himself the task of working out a theory that would unify the two great existing theories about the nature of time, space and everything – that is, the Special and General Theories of Relativity versus the Theory of Quantum Mechanics.

 General Relativity explains gravity, black holes, expansion of the universe and suchlike.
-These things are all BIG, concerning massive objects that exert the powerful force of strong gravity – planets, stars, space, etc. Then there’s Quantum Theory which concerns itself with everything MINISCULE, detecting invisible, fundamental particles and how they interact with each other in building the universe.
+These things are all BIG, concerning massive objects that exert the powerful force of strong gravity – planets, stars, space, etc. Then there’s Quantum Theory which concerns itself with everything MINUSCULE, detecting invisible, fundamental particles and how they interact with each other in building the universe.

 I decided I needed a good acronym for starters.
 There are already some brilliant sciencey type acronyms out there: